rajiashareenshaik/tamper-evident-audit-log/docs/scenario-b.md

 ```

 The field path uses dot notation and may point into nested objects.
 Before hashing, the service replaces the
-plain value with a random redaction ID and an HMAC-SHA-256 commitment.
-The original value is encrypted with
+plain value with a random redaction ID and a commitment `HMAC-SHA-256(commitmentKey, redactionId + eventId +
+fieldPath + value)`.
+Binding the commitment to the redaction ID, event, and field path (not just the value)
+means two fields holding the same underlying secret never produce the same commitment.
+The original value is
-AES-256-GCM and stored separately.
+encrypted with AES-256-GCM and stored separately.
 Reads decrypt the value until redaction is requested:

 ```text
 POST /api/v1/audit/events/{eventId}/redactions